Lightnet/rpgapijs/README.md

   By using Next.js with React.js built in to create simple user interface.
 To build local pc for users.

+# Design Game:
+  To create home base space dimension.
+The user is throw in another world which he/she can chose which path to play.
+It either solo or recruit creatures or built units.

+## Plan idea:
+- Build some free movement base tick to server move per square.
+- create random dungeon.
+-

+## Zones:
+  To random generate worlds.

 # TO DO LIST:
 - Game
   - logic